A little bit about us and our team

 Hi!
-We are co-founders Caroline Patterson and Danielle Cohn, and we're glad you stopped by.
+We are co-founders Caroline Patterson, and Danielle Cohn, and we're glad you stopped by.
 We met in 2008, while co-starring in a professional theater production in Manhattan.
 We quickly realized our shared loves for both theater and educating young children, and began the exciting work of creating Bitty City Players.

 We are proud theater and education “nerds” – Caroline received her B.A. in Theater from Duke University with a minor in French and certificate program in Elementary Education; Danielle earned her B.A. in History with a minor in Theater from Johns Hopkins University and a minor in Voice at the Peabody Conservatory.
-We are both experienced educators – Danielle has been a preschool teacher on the Upper West Side for many years, Caroline studied Elementary Education at Duke, and has tutored and taught in many Pre-K and elementary classrooms.
+We are both experienced educators – Danielle has been a preschool teacher and mentor on the Upper West Side for many years, Caroline studied Elementary Education at Duke, and has tutored and taught in many Pre-K and elementary classrooms.

 Based upon our experiences in the classroom, both as teachers and as students, we know that engaging in hands-on, brains-on, put-your-whole-self-in activities is the best way to connect to kids and get them excited about what they're learning.
 We deeply believe that dramatic play and sensory work are the most effective educational tools with young children and we incorporate both into our innovative curricula.